mk-devc/PyAlgo/Heap/README.md

         swim(n)
 ```

 For removing the element we could use to delete the maximum for the max heap.
 Takes 2Log(N) compares.
 As the diagram above illustrates we remove T from the maximum and we swap the last node in the array to the top of the tree or index 1 or 0 of the heap array.
 Once we have swapped it we perform the sink operation to achieve heap order.
+An example could be seen above in the heap operations image.

 Pseudocode for delMax operation is as below.